(865) 999-5988 Text Us Request a Call or Text

 Keloid Prevention After Surgery

 For patients with a history of forming keloids, the most important conversation happens before the next surgical procedure — not after.
-Post-excision superficial radiation therapy is the most evidence-supported prophylactic treatment for keloid recurrence.
-Surgery alone leaves keloids with a published recurrence rate above 50%.
-Adding 3 short sessions of low-energy radiation in the 24 to 48 hours after the excision drops recurrence to below 20% in most published series — and under 10% in several.
+Post-excision superficial radiation therapy is the most evidence-supported prophylactic approach for reducing the likelihood of keloid recurrence.
+It is given as a short course in the 24 to 48 hours after the excision, and the course is individualized at consultation.
 If you are scheduled for a keloid excision, an earlobe procedure after piercing-related keloid formation, or any surgery where you have a personal history of keloid response, schedule the consult before the surgical date.

 Warts That Resist Standard Treatment